grv87/gradle-base-plugins/README.md

 	It should be set with [SPDX license identifier ](https://spdx.org/licenses/).

+*   Provides `generateChangelog` and `generateChangelogTxt` tasks that generate changelog in Markdown and text formats in `build/changelog` directory

+    The main usage is to check generated changelog during release preparation to make sure that everything is correct.

 *   Provides `tags` property used by other plugins

 *	Applies [`nebula.contacts` plugin